TedHusted/awake/awake.md/awake.md

 Elena peers at the screen, expecting the technician come to look at her chair.
 Instead, there are two people in business attire, a man and a woman.
 The woman holds up a badge to the camera.

-“We’re from the NTSB.
+“Good morning.
+We’re from the NTSB.
 We’re investigating the incident with Brent Geller’s self-driving car.
 We understand that you spoke to Brent on Monday afternoon before the incident.”

 Elena zoomed in on the badge, and Siri superimposed a green check-mark validating the badge.
 The badge identified Lena Park as a Senior Investigator for the National Transportation Safety Board.